- The West Coast is the most ideal place to retire, found a recent GOBankingRates survey.

 Younger respondents were more likely to say they’d like to retire on the West Coast, with 32 percent of 18- to 24-year-olds and 20 percent of 35- to 44-year-olds choosing that answer.
 Those who are 45 to 54 years old — or over 65 — were the least likely to select the West Coast, at 12 percent and 18 percent, respectively.

-Try These: The Best and Worst States to Retire Rich
+Click to See: Best and Worst Cities to Retire Rich

 The Ideal Retirement Location Has Beaches, Lakes and More